CAA381/hands-on/exercises/A1/README.md

-# Lesson A – Setting up CI/CD pipeline
+# Lesson A – Seting up Continuous Delivery for the Timesheet Application

-# Ecercise A1 - Starting Your Local Continuous Delivery Server
+# Exercise A1 - Starting Your Local Continuous Delivery Server

 ## Objective
 Every software needs a way to be delivered to its consumers.
 In the cloud world this is done exclusevely by continous delivery systems.
 This allows developement teams to start easily get the code from their development environment to test environment and then to production.
 Depending on the release pocess of a development team this can happen either regularly (let's say every two weeks) or immediatelly (whenever the team decides they want a new productive version of their cloud solution).